orsonteodoro/oiledmachine-overlay/README.md

 double free, memory corruption, code execution, information disclosure, data tampering, denial of service.
 These are typically high to critical vulnerability severity.
 This option is not default on but a suggestion for secure-critical servers.
-To use it you must boost it to CFLAGS_HARDENED_TOLERANCE_USER to 1.80 (amd64) or 1.50 (arm64).
+To use it you must at least set CFLAGS_HARDENED_TOLERANCE_USER to 1.80 (amd64) or 1.50 (arm64).
 For ARCH=amd64 it is like -O1 with heavy thrashing or almost double processing time for the worst case, but also emulated also for this arch.
 For